manosbatsis/spring-bactrian/README.md

 ## Examples

 Some examples are provided bellow.
-See also the samples in the spring-bactrian-sample-geocoder module.
+See also the samples geocoder app.

 ### Install